-"(Upper): Air is directed to the windshield outlets.
+(Defog): Clears the windows of fog or moisture.
+Air is directed to the windshield and floor outlets.

-(Defrost): Press to clear the windshield of fog or frost more quickly.
+(Defrost): Clears the windshield of fog or frost more quickly.
 Air is directed to the windshield

 For best results, clear all snow and ice from the windshield before defrosting.